GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/session.md

 ### How can we force the user to log out if the browser is closed?

 Setting `sessionIdLifetime` to `-1` value sets the `session_id` cookie value to `expires=session`, and sets the OP session object to not have an expiration time.
 Most browsers clear cookies with `expires=session` when the browser is closed, removing the session object at that time.

+### Is is possible to intercept different session events ?

+Yes, please check Application Session interception scripts description [here](./custom-script.md#application-session-management).